strt/www/content/pages/index.md

 ---
-title: We transform people and brands with strategy and creativity.
+title: We transform people and brands with strategy and creativity
 excerpt: null
 template: frontpage
 seo: